 Can drinking a lot of water lower your blood sugar levels?

 Although feeling very thirsty is a symptom of a hyper, drinking a lot of water will not bring your blood sugar levels down.
 It will only help to reduce your risk of dehydration and will not have an effect on your blood sugar levels.

 It’s important that you take your diabetes medication to bring your blood sugar levels down.
 If you have consistently high blood sugar levels, you will need to follow the advice below and speak to your diabetes healthcare team.

-If your blood glucose level is high for just a short time, emergency treatment won’t be necessary.
-But if it stays high you need to take action to avoid developing diabetic ketoacidosis.
+If your blood sugar level is slightly high for a short time, emergency treatment won’t be necessary.
+But if it continues to rise you may need to act fast to avoid developing diabetic ketoacidosis (DKA).

 If your blood sugar level is 15 mmol/l or more, you should check your blood or urine for ketones.
-If ketones are present it is likely that you do not have enough insulin in your body, so you may need to increase the dose or give an extra dose.
-Talk to your diabetes team about how to do this.
-Make sure you drink plenty of sugar-free fluids.
-If you have ketones and are unwell, especially if you are vomiting, you must contact your diabetes team for advice.
+If ketones are present, it is likely that you do not have enough insulin in your body.
+This means you may need to increase your dose or give yourself an extra dose.
+Talk to your diabetes team about how to do this if you are unsure.